 In compliance with U.S. Department of Education (USDOE) rules, an institution offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student's state.
 Please visit the Student Complaints page for information about the student grievance process.

-D2L Brightspace is MTC's online learning platform.Login
+D2L Brightspace is MTC's online learning platform.Login to Brightspace

 Am I a Training or an Academic student?